Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 Welcome to the RA guide for **Tim Burton's The Nightmare Before Christmas: Oogie's Revenge** for the PS2!

 The game released in 2005 for PS2 and XBOX, developed by CAPCOM, and it proposes itself as a sequel to the 1993 movie **Tim Burton's The Nightmare Before Christmas**.
 The game strikes some similiarity to **Devil May Cry**, like the combat, the exploration and the rankings, all the while it keeps true to the artistic style of the film.
-It also features re-arranged music from the film, the is used either in the levels and combat, or during the dances agains the bosses to make them feel like duets.
+It also features re-arranged music from the film, the is used either in the levels and combat, or during Dance Mode against the bosses to make them feel like duets.
 The game was also released alongside another game, developed by Tose, that features a story that takes place before the events of the film, **Tim Burton's The Nightmare Before Christmas: The Pumpkin King**.

 The game takes place some time after the events of the film.
 Jack, yet again, gets bored of Halloween and wants something new, something scarier for the next one.
 He goes to Doctor Finkelstein for advice in how to improve Halloween.
 The Doctor gives him his newest creation: SOUL ROBBER!
 A green slime that acts like a whip, even capable of grabbing stuff with ease.
 Jack decides to leave Halloween Town with the Doctor's gift in search for new ideas, and leaves the Doctor in charge of the town.
 But Lock, Shock, and Barrel took this opportunity to revive Oogie Boogie, which then began his plot to take revenge.
 Taking over not only Halloween Town, but all the other holidays too, to become the "Seven Holidays King".
 When Jack comes back to his city, he notices that something was off in his town, and that the new inhabitants are not exactly friendly towards him.